NUR 500. Biostatistics.1 Credit.

 NUR 810PBL.
 DNP Project I.2 Credits.

-This seminar provides an opportunity for students to identify a health organization or system's opportunity for process improvement based on available aggregate data.
-Students develop a substantial and meaningful scholarly DNP Project Proposal that is innovative and evidence-based, reflects the application of credible research findings, financially sound, feasible, sustainable and demonstrates value to the organization and population(s) served.
-There is a minimum of 120 fieldwork hours associated with this course.
+Students begin to develop a substantial and meaningful scholarly DNP Project Proposal that is innovative and evidence-based, reflects the application of credible research findings, is financially sound, feasible, sustainable, and demonstrates value to the organization and population(s) served.
+There are 100 clinical practice hours required with this course.
 The course is graded on a pass/fail basis.

 Offered: Every year, Summer Online

-This course focuses on developing advanced practice nursing leaders who are able to generate pragmatic responses to health care policy, systems and practice inquiry problems through a collaborative approach.
+This course focuses on developing advanced practice nursing leaders who can generate pragmatic responses to healthcare policy, systems, and practice inquiry problems through a collaborative approach.

 Offered: Every year, Summer Online